la2050/archive/_projects/2015/la-cash-for-college-4-all.md

   to increase aid students secure.
 project_image: 'https://img.youtube.com/vi/q4McatdcN78/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/q4McatdcN78'
-'In one to three sentences, please describe your proposal.': >- Los Angeles Cash for College is the region's largest financial aid awareness and college access campaign, informing, assisting and rewarding students, who aspire to go to college, but who think the financial barriers are too great.
-  Each year, we reach 20,000 students through a college and career convention, over 150 free financial aid completion workshops, and a scholarship reception, empowering them to apply to college and seek financial aid.
-This year, we hope to increase aid students secure.
 Where will you be working?:
   - County of Los Angeles
 How do you plan to use these resources to make change?: